vidarh/re/README.md

 An experimental editor written in Ruby.

+The goal of Re is to remain tiny, pure-Ruby, and to leverage existing Ruby projects as much as possible.
+Where it makes sense I'll split code out into separate gems.

+Suggestions/pull requests are welcome, but note that this is very much a quick and dirty work in progress, that I *use* for most of my editing, and that in many respects reflects very personal choices, so if you want to take things in a different direction
+I might not take your code - talk to me first if unsure (vidar@hokstad.com).

+Ideally I'll turn this into mostly a set of gems providing generic editor-related functionality, and this project itself will be mostly tying other gems together.

 Re uses DRb to implement a primitive client-server model (primitive as there are far more notifications than needed and far more redraws than needed as a